 Receptivity Test (ERA)?

-The endometrium is the tissue (mucosa) that lines the inside of the uterus, which changes during the menstrual cycle and prepares itself for embryo implantation.
-It will only be “receptive” when it has the thickness and the necessary conditions to promote this dialogue between the embryo and the endometrium and nesting or adhesion to the maternal endometrium takes place.
+The endometrium is the tissue (mucosa) that lines the inside of the uterus.
+It changes during the menstrual cycle and prepares itself for embryo implantation.
+It will only be “receptive” when it has the thickness and the necessary conditions to promote this dialogue between the embryo and the endometrium, and nesting or adhesion to the maternal endometrium takes place.
 The endometrium is only receptive for a short period of time, from 12 to 48 hours.
 But this rule is not always followed: it is crucial to know the details of each patient’s implantation window, as it could be displaced, preventing the success of the treatment.
 Therefore, it is important to know the implantation window of each patient and, therefore, the ideal moment in order to increase the chances of embryo implantation.

 For whom is it?

 The endometrial receptivity test is recommended in IVF, Egg Donation, Embryo donation and ROPA method treatments since the transfer should be performed at the moment of maximum receptivity.
 In addition, it is important to perform in the following cases: